Support your community and borrow locally by using one of these nonprofit lenders.

 Top 5 credit unions in New York for personal loans

-Comparing their loan offers, here’s the run-down on our top picks for credit unions in and around the five-borough area.
-Since credit unions tend to have restrictive membership guidelines, you likely won’t qualify for all of these options.
-You might have your pick of two or three.
+Here’s the run-down on our top picks for credit unions in and around the five-borough area.
+Since credit unions tend to have restrictive membership guidelines, you likely won’t qualify for all of these options, but you might have your pick of two or three.

 This local credit union opened in 1916 to provide city employees with small-dollar financing options to combat loan sharks.
 New York Municipal Credit Union (MCU) expanded its reach beyond the five boroughs and government workers — though membership is limited by where you and your family work.